 These are costs that generally are tied back to specific addresses being assisted by the project funds.
-Applicants are eligible to request up to \$5,000 in Housing Management per completed units defined in contract, not to exceed \$75,000 on projects with a primary activity of new construction (Homebuyer and Rental), Rental Conversion, Rental Rehabilitation and Homebuyer Purchase/Rehabilitation/Resale.
+Applicants are eligible to request up to \$5,000 in Housing Management per completed unit defined in the contract, not to exceed \$75,000 on projects with a primary activity of new construction (Homebuyer and Rental), Rental Conversion, Rental Rehabilitation and Homebuyer Purchase/Rehabilitation/Resale.